ziadoonAlobaidi/immoMeZgZd/README.md

    \*Install Required Libraries:\*\*

    It is recommended to use a virtual environment.
-Install the required libraries using pip:
+Install the required libraries

-   - `pandas`: Data manipulation and analysis

-   - `numpy`: Numerical operations

-   - `scikit-learn`: Machine learning and data preprocessing

-   - `matplotlib`: Plotting and visualization

-   - `seaborn`: Statistical data visualization

-   - `geopandas`: Geographic data handling

-   - `geopandas-geodatasets`: Geo-datasets for geographical data

-   - `geoplot`: Geospatial plotting

 ## Usage